-A recent chemistry graduate leaned on her Susquehanna University connections to secure a graduate school position where she is conducting research into air pollution caused by oil and gas production in North Dakota's and Montana's Bakken region.
+A recent chemistry graduate leaned on her Susquehanna University connections to secure a graduate school position where she conducted research into air pollution caused by oil and gas production in North Dakota's and Montana's Bakken region.

 Ashley Evanoski-Cole '09, of Bangor, Pa., has earned her Ph.D. in atmospheric science at Colorado State University, the same university attended by her former professors Derek Straub and Kathy Straub, both professors of earth and environmental science.
 She is now an assistant professor at St. Bonaventure University in New York.